 As a past chair of the Tallahassee Urban League, he worked to improve the quality of housing for the economically disadvantaged and for senior citizens.
 He has also worked to help aspiring homeowners with down payment assistance to make it possible for more North Floridians to achieve the American dream.

-Lawson is a past chair of the FAMU Boosters, Board of Directors, and has been actively involved in the Florida State University Alumni Association.
+Lawson is a past chair of the FAMU Boosters and has been actively involved in the Florida State University Alumni Association.